 - Flirt: This award-winning Mas Band believes that Carnival is more than the fancy frills that other all-inclusive bands provide and strives to bring the experience back to its roots honoring this twin-island nation.

 - Petlemas: With their motto "sexy, intimate, fun," Petlemas' goal is to provide beautiful costumes and a safe environment to enjoy Carnival to the fullest.

 - Ronnie & Caro Carnival Band: In addition to gorgeous themed costumes, this Mas Band offers unique items with the packages, such as lollies, liquor-soaked prunes, and tequila shots.

 - Utopia Mas: Offering a variety of packages, some including the J'ouvert mas and after-party boat rides, you can customize your experience.

-J'ouvert, the French word for "day opens," takes place Carnival Monday morning before dawn.
+J'ouvert, the French word for "day opens," takes place Carnival Monday, the morning before dawn.
 Revelers gather on the streets of Port of Spain with their bodies covered in mud, oil coca, or paint.
 Similar to playing mas, joining a J'ouvert band is called "playing J'ouvert."
 Playing J'ouvert is less expensive than playing mas, and bit more basic—you are provided with a simple costume, breakfast, alcohol, and music.
 If you are interested in this experience, check out bands such as Chocolate City, Dirty Dozen, Mudders International, We Love J'Ouvert, and Yellow Devils.